-During Monday night's CSL council meeting, Councillor Oren Sebag announced that the owners of Décarie Square, who have been seeking to redevelop that mall into a mixed commercial-residential complex, will make a presentation about their latest vision in a behind-closed-doors meeting with council on Feb.
+During the recent CSL council meeting, Councillor Oren Sebag announced that the owners of Décarie Square, who have been seeking to redevelop that mall into a mixed commercial-residential complex, will make a presentation about their latest vision in a behind-closed-doors meeting with council on Feb.
 3.

 Asked about this, Mayor Mitchell Brownstein told The Suburban said: ”We’ve had presentations from other malls in the past, they also want to redevelop, and now Décarie Square is coming to us with their’s.

 “All the malls talk about it, including Quartier Cavendish, the Côte St. Luc Shopping Centre... redevelopments mean redevelopment, meaning they come up with new concepts completely — new developments,” he added.
 “Everybody seems to have this ideas in their minds that they’d like to have these new developments.”

 All the malls, “everybody has this in their thought process,” Brownstein explained.

 We asked the Mayor if there had been any new developments regarding a potential Décarie Square redevelopment since a District 1 meeting last June in which area residents opposed residential towers as part of the new concept, because of traffic concerns.
 The Décarie Square developers attended the meeting.

 “They listened to the residents,” said Councillor Dida Berku.
 “They heard them loud and clear.”